VadimGut/clean-code-javascript/README.md

-Software engineering principles, from Robert C. Martin's book [*Clean Code*](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for JavaScript.
+Software engineering principles, from Robert C. Martin's book [*Clean Code*](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for PHP.
 This is not a style guide.
-It's a guide to producing readable, reusable, and refactorable software in JavaScript.
+It's a guide to producing readable, reusable, scalable and refactorable software in PHP.

 Not every principle herein has to be strictly followed, and even fewer will be universally agreed upon.
 These are guidelines and nothing more, but they are